- unsafe.Pointer

 Struct field alignment (alignment of fields)

-Struct field alignment - Memory alignment under a ruler 📏🧩 | packing fields for speed. . optimizes the placement of fields in a structure
+Struct field alignment - Memory alignment for the ruler 📏🧩 | packing fields for speed. . optimizes the placement of fields in the structure

 In Go, the order of fields directly affects the size of the structure.
 The compiler adds padding to maintain alignment.
 This affects performance and memory consumption.